What is computer hardware

 Some computer hardware definitions sometimes will also refer to FIRMWARE seemingly in place of hardware.
 Firmware refers to a computer program that's uploaded into (embedded) a hardware device.
 Like all programs, it can be updated and supplied on flash ROMs or as a image file (binary not picture) for uploading into existing hardware.

-Firmware is not hardware and not software but classed somewhere in the middle between hardware and software.
-Akin to software, it's a computer program that's executed by a microprocessor or micro controller.
-But it's very closely linked its relevant hardware device, the program has no purpose outside of it.
+Firmware is not hardware, it's software but it's very closely linked to the harware it's written for.it's a computer program that's executed by a microprocessor or micro controller within the harware device.
+Being very closely linked its relevant hardware device, the program has no purpose outside of it.

 Think of FIRMWARE as a dedicated program for a single item of hardware that can be updated.
-Without it the hardware is useless.
+Without it the hardware is useless or dumb like the PC before the operating system is loaded on.
+Not to be confused with drivers though, they tell the OS how to deal with the hardware.

 - BTW -